barmalei/zebkit/readme.md

    * ...

-### Write first UI Zebra application
+### Simple UI Zebra application

-To write first application **no zebra stuff on you PC has to be downloaded and deployed (you need only the readme file :).**
+To write the first application **no zebra stuff on you PC has to be downloaded and deployed (you need only the readme file :).**
 Let's start writing simple Zebra HTML following traditional style:

 ```html